jebyrnes/ff-import-pipeline/README.md

 3. When presented, choose all Landsat level 1 products.

-4. Use the create_scene_list pipeline for each satellite to make a list of scenes for download.
+4. Use the make_scene_list.R in make_scene_list/R for each satellite to make a list of scenes for download.

 5. Go to https://espa.cr.usgs.gov/ordering/new/ and enter a scene list.
 You might have to do some extra filtering.
 Make sure you click surface reflectance products.
 In the description, note that this is for floating forests.
      - Make sure to archive which scenes you've downloaded in `downloaded_scenes`